A Sensitivity Analysis Framework for Causal Inference Under Interference: Sensitivity Analysis for Transportability with Interference

 In this section, we consider settings in which the practitioner is interested in estimating the transported natural average treatment effect ($\phi_{2}$) alongside the natural average treatment effect ($\phi_{1}$).
-Because treatment assignment may differ between the target and reference populations (and our parameter of interest depends on the distribution of $G$), in general, $\phi_{1} \neq \phi_{2}$.
-If the practitioner ignores the differing treatment assignments between the two populations, and assumes that their naive estimate is generalizable to the target population, they will incur another source of bias due to lack of transportability, in addition to the bias arising from ignoring interference and unmeasured confounding \citep{Degtiar2023}.
-Proposition \ref{unbiasedIPW} highlights that bias due to lack of transportability occurs since the practitioner's naive estimator, $\hat{\psi}$, only incorporates information from the reference population ($S=1$), rather than the target population ($S=2$).
+Because treatment assignment mechanisms and covariate distributions may differ between the target and reference populations, in general, $\phi_{1} \neq \phi_{2}$.
+If the practitioner wrongly assumes that their naive estimate generalizes to the target population, they will incur bias due to lack of transportability, in addition to any existing bias arising from ignoring interference and unmeasured confounding \citep{Degtiar2023}.
+Proposition \ref{unbiasedIPW2} highlights that bias due to lack of transportability occurs since the practitioner's naive estimator, $\hat{\psi}$, only incorporates information from the reference population ($S=1$), without reweighting it to the target population ($S=2$).

-To help practitioners interested in estimating the bias they incur due to unmeasured confounding, ignored interference, and lack of transportability, we decompose the bias of $\hat{\psi}$ for $\phi_{2}$ as follows:
+To estimate the bias arising from lack of transportability, we introduce a new term: a difference error in weights (DEW) score, denoted by $\tilde{\varepsilon}_S$, and given by

+While the MEW score, $\varepsilon_a$, compares the naive propensity score with the true propensity score on the multiplicative scale, $\tilde{\varepsilon}_S$ compares the naive sampling weight of 1 to the true sampling weight on the difference scale.
+We note that if there is no transportability bias, $\tilde{\varepsilon}_S = 0$.
+To write the bias of a naive estimator for $\phi_2$ as a function of DEW scores, we decompose it into the sum of the bias of $\hat{\psi}$ for $\phi_1$ and the difference between $\phi_1$ and $\phi_2$:

 The second equality forms the basis of our bias decomposition, which is formalized below.

 \begin{theorem}[Bias Decomposition for $\phi_{2}$] Under Assumptions \ref{neighint} through \ref{assumptionoutcomegeneratingmechanism}, the bias of the naive estimator, $\hat{\psi}$, for the transported natural average treatment effect, $\phi_{2}$, can be written as